shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-721-20-pos-bridge-sdk.md

 * `rootToken`: The ERC-1155 contract address on the Goerli testnet.
 * `amount`: The amount of **token** we want to transfer.

-## Trasnfering ERC-721
+## Transferring ERC-721
-In order to trasnfer ERC-1155 tokens we call `approveERC721ForDeposit` and `depositERC721ForUser` function respectively.
+In order to transfer ERC-1155 tokens, we call the `approveERC721ForDeposit` and `depositERC721ForUser` functions respectively.

 ### Approve
 To **approve** the **Ethereum Predicate Contract** we just need to call the `approveERC721ForDeposit` function.
 The code for this is straightforward: